Green Mountain Villages in Vermont, New England

 One of the elegant residences at City Park of Woodstock, Vermont

-Even better, that's the case in Woodstock.
-As a village, I would not call this place anymore.
-He is too big for that.
-And with its Main Street, where shops and restaurants line up, it does not quite fit into the picture.
-However, Woodstock has a pretty little city park, around which the main street divides.
-Around these are neat villas in a variety of styles: magnificent Palladium-style houses as well as red brick buildings with white wooden windows.
-And of course, there is an inn here, surrounded by a larger garden with a white painted fence.
-Behind dense maple trees we see the spire of the white village church and on the other side of the park a covered wooden bridge leads over the Ottauquechee River, over which the cars loudly rumble into the town.
+This is even better in Woodstock.
+I wouldn't call this place a village anymore; it's too big for that.
+And with its Main Street, lined with shops and restaurants, it doesn't quite fit the picture.
+However, Woodstock does have a pretty little town park, around which the main street divides.
+Around this park are grouped well-kept villas in a variety of architectural styles: magnificent Palladium-style houses as well as red brick buildings with white wooden windows.
+And of course, there's an inn here too, surrounded by a large garden with a white-painted fence.
+Behind dense maple trees, we can see the spire of the white village church, and on the other side of the park, a covered wooden bridge crosses the Ottauquechee River, over which cars rumble loudly as they drive into town.

 The Covered Bridge of Woodstock, Vermont's Green Mountain Villages